Terms and conditions for Ontrack data recovery services

 4.2 Approved sub-processors at the date of this Data Processing Agreement are set out at Annex 1.

-4.3 Ontrack shall ensure the reliability of its Personnel who have access to Protected Data and ensure that they process it only where strictly necessary for the services, ensure that they are fully aware of the measures to be put in place and the steps to be taken when Processing the Protected Data having regard to Data Protection Laws, and ensure that they have committed themselves to protect the confidentiality of the Protected Data including by way of an appropriate obligation of confidentiality (whether by written contract or otherwise) in respect of the Protected Data.
+4.3 Ontrack shall ensure the reliability of its Personnel who have access to Personal Data and ensure that they process it only where strictly necessary for the services, ensure that they are fully aware of the measures to be put in place and the steps to be taken when Processing the Personal Data having regard to Data Protection Laws, and ensure that they have committed themselves to protect the confidentiality of the Personal Data including by way of an appropriate obligation of confidentiality (whether by written contract or otherwise) in respect of the Personal Data.

 5. Assistance with the Customer’s compliance and Data Subject rights